 Playing on a provincial team is a significant commitment.
-Players are expected to attend ALL team activities, including but not limited to: practices, games, tournaments, Provincials, dryland training, meetings, fundraising.
+Players are expected to attend ALL team activities, including but not limited to: practices, games, tournaments, dryland training, meetings, fundraising.
+If a player's attendance falls below an acceptable level, they may be removed from the provincial team.
+All provincial level players are expected to attend Provincials and Nationals or Eastern Championships if the team qualifies.
 Playing on a provincial team will also require a significant financial commitment beyond the cost of registration.